cspr-rad/kairos-spec/src/spec.typ

 == Functional requirements

-=== Start up web client

-- [tag:FRB00] Automatically connects to the users CSPR wallet when they access the web interface

 === Deposit money into L2 system

-- [tag:FRD00] Depositing an amount of `CSPR tokens`, where `CSPR tokens > 0` should be accounted correctly
+- [tag:FRD00] Depositing an amount of `CSPR tokens`, where `CSPR tokens >= min. amount` should be accounted correctly
-- [tag:FRD01] Depositing an amount of `CSPR tokens`, where `CSPR tokens <= 0` should not be executed at all
+- [tag:FRD01] Depositing an amount of `CSPR tokens`, where `CSPR tokens < min. amount` should not be executed at all
-- [tag:FRD02] A user depositing any valid amount to on its `validium account` should only succeed if the user has signed the deposit transaction
+- [tag:FRD02] A user depositing any valid amount to on its `account` should only succeed if the user has signed the deposit transaction
-- [tag:FRD03] A user depositing any valid amount with a proper signature to another users `validium account` should fail
+- [tag:FRD03] A user depositing any valid amount with a proper signature to another users account should fail

 === Withdraw money from L2 system

-- [tag:FRW00] Withdrawing an amount of `CSPR tokens`, where `users validium account balance >= CSPR tokens > 0` should be accounted correctly
+- [tag:FRW00] Withdrawing an amount of `CSPR tokens`, where `users account balance >= CSPR tokens > min. amount` should be accounted correctly
-- [tag:FRW01] Withdrawing an amount of `CSPR tokens`, where `CSPR tokens <= 0` should not be executed at all
+- [tag:FRW01] Withdrawing an amount of `CSPR tokens`, where `CSPR tokens < min. amount` should not be executed at all
-- [tag:FRW02] Withdrawing an amount of `CSPR tokens`, where `CSPR tokens > users validium account balance` should not be possible
+- [tag:FRW02] Withdrawing an amount of `CSPR tokens`, where `CSPR tokens > users account balance` should not be possible
-- [tag:FRW03] Withdrawing a valid amount from the users validium account should be possible without the intermediary operator of the validium
+- [tag:FRW03] Withdrawing a valid amount from the users account should be possible without the intermediary operator of the validium
-- [tag:FRW04] Withdrawing a valid amount from the users validium account should only succeed if the user has signed the withdraw transaction
+- [tag:FRW04] Withdrawing a valid amount from the users account should only succeed if the user has signed the withdraw transaction
-- [tag:FRW05] Withdrawing a valid amount from another users validium account should not be possible
+- [tag:FRW05] Withdrawing a valid amount from another users account should not be possible

 === Transfer money within the L2 system

-- [tag:FRT00] Transfering an amount of `CSPR tokens`, where `users validium account balance >= CSPR tokens > 0` should be accounted correctly
+- [tag:FRT00] Transfering an amount of `CSPR tokens`, where `users account balance >= CSPR tokens > min. amount` should be accounted correctly
-- [tag:FRT01] Transfering an amount of `CSPR tokens`, where `CSPR tokens =< 0` should not be executed at all
+- [tag:FRT01] Transfering an amount of `CSPR tokens`, where `CSPR tokens < min. amount` should not be executed at all
 - [tag:FRT02] Transfering an amount of `CSPR tokens`, where `CSPR tokens > users validium account` balance should not be possible
 - [tag:FRT03] Transfering a valid amount to another user that does not have a registered validium account yet should be possible.
 - [tag:FRT04] Transfering a valid amount to another user sbould only succeed if the user owning the funds has signed the transfer transaction